sitharaj88/ecommerece-ui-kit/README.md

 npx expo start
 ```

 The mobile app uses **expo-router** with an `app` directory for file-based routing.
-Modify files under `expo-app/app/` to add new screens and layouts.
+Screens live in `expo-app/src/screens` and are imported from the route files under `expo-app/app/`.
+Shared UI components can be placed in `expo-app/src/components`.

 ---